cpietsch/vikus-viewer-script/README.md

 # vikus-viewer-script

-The script in /images will generate textures and spritesheet assets which are needed for the [vikus-viewer](https://github.com/cpietsch/vikus-viewer).
+The script in /images will generate textures and spritesheet assets which are needed for the [vikus-viewer](https://github.com/cpietsch/vikus-viewer) (repo).
 The script in /tsne will generate a TSNE layout which can be used as an alternative to the timeline-view in VIKUS Viewer.

 ## Requirements